 Changes in human behavior must come from all people who sense danger, seek to understand their options and change spontaneously.
 The same issues come up in personal and public health concerns - constructive change is required.
 Ignorance and denial obstruct constructive change; wishful thinking and fantasy solutions become more popular.
 Self-interest and greed dominate the political process.
 Mother earth shudders and complains...looks like we are staying on the edge.

 The book, Air and Breathing helps you understand air quality issues, normal breathing and the causes of breathing disorders.
 You will find detailed information about the atmosphere, air pollution and climate change, airborne infection, air quality and airborne hazards at home.
-Click the Add to cart button on the right to order printed books for mail delivery from Alpha Online.
-Click the Download button to order and download PDF files from Persona Digital Online.
+Click the Add to cart button on the left to order printed books for mail delivery from Alpha Online.
+Click the Download button to order and download PDF files.